 Haight-Ashbury, San Francisco Hotels

-Best place to stay in SF for: Hippies and architecture
+Best area for: Hippies and architecture

 Transportation: Good MUNI routes, no BART